wdv4758h/pypy-extradoc/talk/confoo2013/abstract_pypy.rst

 progress in speeding up the Python language -- it is the fastest, most compatible and most stable 'alternative´ Python interpreter.
 No longer merely a research curiosity, PyPy is now suitable for production use.
-I would like to present PyPy, it's current status, near future goals and the general performance Python landscape.
+I would like to present PyPy, its current status, near future goals and the general performance Python landscape.

 NOTES TO ORGANIZERS: